cinimodev/cinimodev.github.io/_desktop/2021-02-08-in-home-streaming-for-friendly-fun.md

 category: blog
 tags: [obs, ndi, virtual cam, linux_streaming, linux_desktop]
 ---
+# Streaming at home with NDI and virtual cams for family fun
+*Feb.
+8, 2021*

 I’ve used [OBS](https://obsproject.com/) for a long time for game and screen recording.
 I was well aware that was barely scratching the surface of what it can do.
 Yet, that’s basically all I needed it for, mostly for screen recording training videos.
 I never had a reason to go deeper into OBS, but now I’ve spent my entire vacation learning deep diving after running some fun experiments based on ideas I had while watching a few of my favorite streamers.
 In particular, virtual cams and NDI streaming.

 Now that I’m playing more games with my kids, plus spending several hours a day in video conferencing for work, these two features of OBS has made it so much more fun.
 I’ve been using the NDI streaming to record my daughter and I play Minecraft, while using virtual cams to add overlays on my Zoom calls for work.
 Even though it is a flex, I love adding effects in team meetings like snow and looping gifs during the holidays.